A Kansas City Dog Bite Lawyer Explains Liability

 Kansas uses modified comparative fault for personal injury claims.
 Under modified comparative fault, a victim’s compensation is reduced by the percentage of fault assigned to the victim for causing the injury.
 However, if the victim’s percentage of fault exceeds 50 percent, the victim is barred from receiving any compensation for the claim.

-Compensation Available for Dog Bite Claims
+Compensation for Kansas City Dog Bites

 Financial and noneconomic (pain & suffering) damages are common in dog bite claims.
 Victims in a dog bite claim may sustain a variety of losses and damages because of the dog bite injury including: